Photo by lev radin/Shutterstock

 This past week a video game company in trouble, Gamestop, became the center of media attention.
 Day traders had driven up the company’s stock price by thousands of percent in just one day.
-The mainstream media narrative was the ‘small guy’ investor challenged the big boys of finance who had bet Gamestop stock price would contract, not rise sharply.
-The little investor, so the story goes, initially won big but Gamestop’s stock price escalation was stopped in its tracks by coordinated forces of Wall St., as trading was abruptly halted later in the day in the midst of the run-up.
+The mainstream media narrative was the “small guy” investor challenged the big boys of finance who had bet Gamestop stock price would contract, not rise sharply.
+The little investor, so the story goes, initially won big but Gamestop’s stock price escalation was stopped in its tracks by coordinated forces of Wall Street, as trading was abruptly halted later in the day in the middle of the run-up.
 But that narrative, that media spin, has it wrong.
 The real meaning of what has happened is quite different.

-Earlier in the week stock day traders gathered on the platform called Reddit in what’s called a crowdsourcing event.
-They communicated among themselves in a forum called ‘WallStBets’ and as a group began betting up the stock price of Gamestop, using the no cost stock trading platform called ‘Robinhood’.
+Earlier in the week, stock day traders gathered on the platform called Reddit in what’s called a crowdsourcing event.
+They communicated among themselves in a forum called “WallStBets” and as a group began betting up the stock price of Gamestop, using the no-cost stock trading platform called Robinhood.
 Similar moves were made against the movie theater chain, AMC, also in big financial trouble, with little revenue coming in but loaded up with mountains of junk debt.
-A couple other companies in similar condition were targeted by the day traders as well.
-Stock prices of these companies—all losers or about to be losers—were in a matter of hours driven to record heights in some cases—as if these companies were raking in profits like a Tesla or Google.
+A couple of other companies in similar condition were targeted by the day traders as well.
+Stock prices of these companies—all losers or about to be losers—were, in a matter of hours, driven to record heights in some cases—as if these companies were raking in profits like a Tesla or Google.
 But there were no fundamental reasons for the price acceleration; in fact just the opposite.
-Betting so, hedge funds and other financial market speculators were short selling their stock, betting their price would fall; and by ‘short selling’ they were actually manipulating the stock to force a price decline.
+Betting so, hedge funds and other financial market speculators were short selling their stock, betting their price would fall; and by “short selling,” they were actually manipulating the stock to force a price decline.

 Short selling has a time limit on the bet.
-If the stock price doesn’t fall by a certain time, then all the money ‘bet’ by the short selling hedge fund is lost.
-As Gamestop’s price kept rising, some of them found themselves short of ‘liquidity’ (money) to cover their short sale bets.
+If the stock price doesn’t fall by a certain time, then all the money “bet” by the short selling hedge fund is lost.
+As Gamestop’s price kept rising, some of them found themselves short of liquidity (money) to cover their short sale bets.
 They had to sell other assets to pay for them.
-Or they have had to borrow money from other speculators and lenders (and pay interest) to cover their failed bets.
+Or they had to borrow money from other speculators and lenders (and pay interest) to cover their failed bets.

-It was kind of like a poker hand at a Casino.
+It was kind of like a poker hand at a casino.
 If you bet your opponent isn’t holding a winning hand, you can raise the stakes and hope he drops out.
 You win the pot.
-But if some other player puts money on the table and raises you back, i.e. in this case raising the price of the stock like the day traders did with Gamestop, then they in effect call the hedge funds bluff; the hedge funds lose!
+But if some other player puts money on the table and raises you back, i.e. in this case raising the price of the stock like the day traders did with Gamestop, then they in effect call the hedge funds bluff; the hedge funds lose.
 The hedgies didn’t like that, of course.
 They are used to short selling without interference and then taking home the entire pot.
 But this time they didn’t.
-The day traders were winning the bet—at least the first hand played for the hedge funds got the Casino manager to change the house rules at the last minute to minimize their losses by halting further trading.
+The day traders were winning—at least for the first hand played.

-So Robin Hood halted the day traders’ speculation in Gamestop…and almost certainly at the behest of Citadel and other Wall St. finance capitalists.
+So Robinhood halted the day traders’ speculation in Gamestop—almost certainly at the behest of Citadel and other Wall St. finance capitalists.
 By stopping the day traders driving up the price of Gamestop stock, it saved the hedge funds and other short sellers billions of dollars of potential additional losses.
-They next day, January 28, Gamestop and other targets’ stock prices began to retreat once again.
-While Robin Hood has since indicated day trading of Gamestop could resume, it would have certain limits on trading and Robin Hood made it clear it would halt trading again if necessary.
+The next day, January 28, Gamestop and other targets’ stock prices began to retreat once again.
+While Robinhood has since indicated day trading of Gamestop could resume, it would have certain limits on trading and Robinhood made it clear it would halt trading again, if necessary.

-The CEO of Robin Hood was interviewed on CNN shortly after these events by host, Chris Cuomo, who asked outright: “How do you make sure Robin Hood isn’t rigging it for the Sheriff of Nottingham?”—the Sheriff of course being Citadel, other hedge funds, and other short selling institutional speculators.
-Robin Hood’s CEO hemmed and hawed during the interview and hid behind the claim that it wasn’t Citadel or other that made him halt the buying of Gamestop stock and its price escalation.
-No, Robin Hood was just following regulatory requirements by the SEC and other government regulatory bodies, its CEO argued.
+The CEO of Robinhood was interviewed on CNN shortly after these events by host Chris Cuomo, who asked outright: “How do you make sure Robinhood isn’t rigging it for the Sheriff of Nottingham?”—the Sheriff of course being Citadel, other hedge funds, and other short-selling institutional speculators.
+Robinhood’s CEO hemmed and hawed during the interview and hid behind the claim that it wasn’t Citadel or others that made him halt the buying of Gamestop stock and its price escalation.
+No, Robinhood was just following regulatory requirements by the SEC and other government regulatory bodies, its CEO argued.

-Left unanswered, however, was why did Robin Hood stop the buying of Gamestop stock when the SEC and other real regulatory bodies did not intervene themselves to stop the trading in the stock?
-When asked what regulatory agency asked Robin Hood to do so, the CEO had no answer to Cuomo.
-And why did Robin Hood halt only the buying of the stock that was driving up the price, but not the selling of the stock?
-Why did Robin Hood act as regulator, when the regulators saw no need to intervene?
+Left unanswered, however, was why did Robinhood stop the buying of Gamestop stock when the SEC and other real regulatory bodies did not actually intervene to stop the trading in the stock?
+When asked what regulatory agency asked Robinhood to do so, the CEO had no answer for Cuomo.
+And why did Robinhood halt only the buying of the stock that was driving up the price, but not the selling of the stock?
+Why did Robinhood act as regulator, when the regulators saw no need to intervene?
 After all, the buying of Gamestop stock was no less legal than the short selling of Gamestop stock, according to capitalist regulatory rules.
-Government regulators didn’t tell Robin Hood it had to shut down Gamestop trades.
+Government regulators didn’t actually tell Robinhood it had to shut down Gamestop trades.
 A smoking gun anyone?

 A Finance Speculator Food Fight

-Both the hedge funds and the day traders are financial asset market speculators.
-What’s a speculator?
-It’s someone who ‘invests’ (aka bets) that the price of some stock or bond or derivative or currency will rise (or fall).
+Both the hedge funds and the day traders are financial asset market speculators, investing (betting) that the price of some stock or bond or derivative or currency will rise (or fall).
 The speculator then bets on the rise or fall by buying or short selling the stock.
-The objective is to then ‘flip’ the stock purchased in a relatively short time and thereby make a quick capital gain.
+The objective is to then flip the stock purchased in a relatively short time and thereby make a quick capital gain.
 It isn’t investing in a normal sense.
-It’s just the mere buying or selling of a piece of paper (or now mere electronic entry) claiming temporary ownership of the paper.
+It’s just the mere buying or selling of a piece of paper (or now electronic entry) claiming temporary ownership of the paper.
 An actual investment is buying and holding a stock longer term in expectation of the company realizing future profits that will eventually drive up its stock value—in a company that actually makes things or provides an actual service, that requires hiring workers who in turn earn wages or revenue that would benefit the real economy.

 In other words, they’re both financial stock speculators.
-They’re both committing money capital that could—and should—be invested in the real economy not in paper claims of temporary ownership.
-Real investment is about longer term money capital commitment in order to make real things or services that required hiring and paying wages.
+They’re both committing money capital that could—and should—be invested in the real economy, not in paper claims of temporary ownership.
+Real investment is about longer-term money capital commitment in order to make real things or services that require hiring and paying wages.

 Day Trading Is Also Casino Capitalism

-It’s therefore absolute nonsense to make the latest specie of financial speculators—the crowdsourcing day traders—appear as if they are the ‘little guy’ being crushed by big guy Wall St. players.
+It’s therefore absolute nonsense to make the latest species of financial speculators—the crowdsourcing day traders—appear as if they are the little guy being crushed by big guy Wall St. players.
 This isn’t about small financial speculator good, large financial speculator bad.
 This is a family food fight between sectors of capitalist finance.